ImamaRahmani/Canteen-Management-System-Project/README.md

 Eating places, nearby hotels and maps will also be provided with each landmark mentioned per province.
 We will be using HTML, CSS and java script to develop our website

+Motivation:

+Stepping in the 21st century, where everything is a touch away, our group decided to take it as an opportunity and create something different which will ease the tourists with finding a perfect destination for their holidays just by opening our website and entering the province the want to explore!
+This will appeal our modern-day costumers as they do not want to hassle when searching for a perfect destination in the outskirts, another city or province.
+Such initiatives will promote the tourism industry of Pakistan.
+In future, we can also convert our website into an application